Multiuser I-MMSE: New Fundamental Relations between the Mutual Information and the MMSE

 as given in Theorem~\ref{theorem1.0}.

-Note that the term $mmse(snr)$ is due to the users MMSEs, particularly, $mmse(snr)=mmse_1(snr)+mmse_2(snr)$ and $\psi(snr)$ are covariance terms that appear due to the covariance of the interferers.
+Note that $I(snr)$ is the joint mutual information in $I(\bf{x_1,x_2,y})$, the term $mmse(snr)$ is due to the users MMSEs, particularly, $mmse(snr)=mmse_1(snr)+mmse_2(snr)$ and $\psi(snr)$ are covariance terms that appear due to the covariance of the interferers.
 Those terms are with respect to the channels, precoders, and non-linear estimates of the user inputs.
-When the covariance terms vanish to zero, the mutual information with respect to the SNR will be equal to the mmse with respect to the SNR, this applies to the single user and point to point communications.
-Therefore, the result of Theorem~\ref{theorem1.0} is a generalization of previous result and boils down to the result of Guo et al, \cite{34} under certain conditions which are: (i) when the cross correlation between the inputs estimates equals zero (ii) when interference can be neglected (i.e. interference is very weak, very strong, or aligned) and (iii) under the signle user setup.
+When the covariance terms vanish to zero, the mutual information will be equal to the mmse, with respect to the SNR.
+This applies to the single user and point to point communications.
+Therefore, the result of Theorem~\ref{theorem1.0} is a generalization of previous result and boils down to the result of Guo et al, \cite{34} under certain conditions which are: (i) when the cross correlation between the inputs estimates equals zero (ii) when interference can be neglected or easily removed (i.e. interference is very weak, very strong, or aligned) (iii) under the signle user setup. (iv) when certain access and power allocation scheme is used for inputs Gaussian distributed and a successive clean interference estimation process is performed, \cite{GhanemMedardISIT17}.

 Such generalized fundamental relation between the change in the mutliuser mutual information and the SNR is of particular relevance.
 Firstly, such result allows us to understand the behavior of per-user rates with respect to the interference due to the mutual interference and the interference due to other users behaviour in terms of power levels and channel strengths.
 In addition, the result allows us to be able to quantify the losses incured due to the interference in terms of bits.
 Therefore, when the term $\psi(snr)$ equals zero.
 The derivative of the mutual information with respect to the SNR equals the total $mmse(snr)$: